natecraddock/workspaces.nvim/README.md

 a simple plugin to manage workspace directories in neovim

-### Notice
-**I don't use Neovim regularly anymore.** I keep this plugin up because many people use it, and it is mostly easy to maintain.
-But I would appreciate someone to help me maintain it!
-Just let me know on the [issue thread](https://github.com/natecraddock/workspaces.nvim/issues/19).

----

 workspaces.nvim provides a few simple commands for managing workspace directories in neovim.
 A workspace is a name and a path, and opening a workspace will set the current directory to the correct path.